sporto/elm-tutorial/building/multiple_modules.md

 Many import are using `expose (..)`, this means that we bring all the functions from that module into the current namespace.

-My rule for using `expose (..)` is as follows:
+I recommend using `expose (..)` when the module you are including will not create ambiguity about where something is coming from.

+For example:

-- Common modules that are unlikely to cause collision expose everything. e.g Html exposes `div`, `a`, etc.
+- Html exposes `div`, `a`, etc. these are so common that is clear where they are coming from.

-- Common modules that have methods named are not 'mixed in'.
-For example `Signal`, `Task` and `Effect` they all implement `map`.
-So I prefer to be explicit and use `Effect.map` later on.
+- `Signal`, `Task` and `Effect` they all implement `map`.
+So it is quite confusing to use `expose(..)` with these.

-- Application modules that are in the same level are 'mixed in'.
-E.g. `Main` and `Actions` are in the same level, `Action` are actions that relate directly to `Main`.

-- Application modules that are in a different level are not mixed in.
-For example we might have `Main.elm` and `Players/Models.elm`.
-If `Main` needs to import `Players.Models` it should not do it using `expose(..)`.